 Winning in business is great because when companies win, people thrive and grow.
 There are more jobs and more opportunities everywhere and for everyone.
 People feel upbeat about the future; they have the resources to send their kids to college, get better healthcare, buy vacation homes, and secure a comfortable retirement.
-And winning affords them the opportunity to give back to society in hugely important ways beyond just paying more taxes—they can donate time and money to charities and mentor in inner-city schools, to name just two.
+And winning affords them the opportunity to give back to society in hugely important ways beyond just paying more taxes—they can donate time and money to charities and mentors in inner-city schools, to name just two.
 Winning lifts everyone it touches—it just makes the world a better place.

 When companies are losing, on the other hand, everyone takes a hit.
 People feel scared.
 They have less financial security and limited time or money to do anything for anyone else.
 All they do is worry and upset their families, and in the meantime, if they’re out of work, they pay little, if any, taxes.

 Let’s talk about taxes for a minute.
 In fact, let’s talk about government in general.

 Obviously, the government is a vital part of society.
 First and foremost, it does nothing less than protect us all from the insidious and persistent challenges to national security that are with us now and for the foreseeable future.
 But government provides much more: the justice system, education, police and fire protection, highways and ports, welfare, and hospitals.
 The list could go on and on.

 But even with the virtues of government, it is critical to remember that all of its services come from some form of tax revenue.
 Government makes no money of its own.
 And in that way, the government is the support for the engine of the economy, it is not the engine itself.

 Winning companies and the people who work for them are the engines of a healthy economy, and in providing the revenues for the government, they are the foundation of a free and democratic society.